-Combining the two improvement factors, namely the effective lengthening of L^ due to the use of a half quadrupole in front of the superconducting triplet, and the early focusing scheme in the lattice of the electrons, leads to an overall improvement of the interaction region with respect to synchrotron radiation power and critical energy that is shown in Fig. 10.40.
-The overall improvement factor is plotted with reference to the baseline dipole separation design with originally $\beta = 2250 \,\mathrm{m}$ at the separation point $s = L^$.
-Using a normal conducting half quadrupole in combination with the early focusing scheme, the power of the emitted synchrotron radiation is reduced by 48% for an electron beam stay-clear of $20 \,\sigma$.
+in the lattice of the electrons, leads to an overall improvement of the interaction region with respect to synchrotron radiation power and critical energy that is shown in Fig. 10.37.
+The overall improvement factor is plotted with reference to the baseline dipole separation design with originally $\beta = 2250\,\mathrm{m}$ at the separation point $s = L^$ .
+Using a normal conducting half quadrupole in combination with the early focusing scheme, the power of the emitted synchrotron radiation is reduced by 48 % for an electron beam stay-clear of 20 $\sigma$ .